Thiago Alcântara: 2015–17: Domestic double and individual success

 On 27 August 2015, Thiago signed a new four-year contract with Bayern.
-On 10 February 2016, he contributed a goal in 3–0 win over VfL Bochum in the DFB-Pokal quarterfinal match.
+On 10 February 2016, he contributed a goal in 3–0 win over VfL Bochum in the DFB-Pokal quarter-final match.
 He scored twice in a 5–0 home victory over Werder Bremen on 12 March.
 On 17 March, Thiago scored a goal in a brilliant comeback against Juventus as his side came from 2–0 down to gain a 4–2 victory in the Champions League round of sixteen tie.
 He finished the season with four goals and seven assists.
 In addition to playing in the German Super Cup, Thiago scored two goals in 27 Bundesliga matches, a goal in five German Cup matches, and a goal in nine Champions League matches.

 Thiago started the 2016–17 season under new club manager Carlo Ancelotti by winning the 2016 DFL-Supercup with a 2–0 victory against his club's rival Borussia Dortmund on 15 August 2016.
 On 21 September, he scored his first goal of the season in a 3–0 victory over Hertha BSC.
 Thiago contributed one goal and one assist in a 3–0 victory over RB Leipzig and was named Man of the match on 22 December.
 On 16 February 2017, he scored two goals and provided one assist as Bayern defeated Arsenal with a 5–1 victory in the first leg of the Champions League round of sixteen tie.
 On 28 April, he signed a new four-year contract until 2021.
 He scored nine goals and had nine assists throughout the season.